Skip to main content

 Why This Matters: Disruption at Scale

-Now here's where it gets interesting—and why Sarah Chen's story from the previous section isn't just a feel-good anecdote.
+Now here's where it gets interesting—and why the Y Combinator data from the previous section isn't just an isolated trend.

 A combination of AI startups (companies like Anthropic, OpenAI, GitHub, Replit, Cursor) and the underlying language models they've built are effectively disrupting an economy the size of a major nation.